How to achieve value for money

 - Select the offer that demonstrates best overall value for money.

 - Drive value for money through the life of the contract.

 Value for money considerations

-- Look at broader community benefits—are there opportunities to improve social, economic, and environmental outcomes?
+- Look at broader community benefits—are there opportunities to improve economic, ethical, social and environmental outcomes?

 - Social—workplace policies aimed at domestic and family violence initiatives, or social enterprises.